JJsdxd/obsidian/RTOS/Module 1.md

 			- For the system to execute any task the kernel has to create and manage the processes
 - [ ] microkernel
 - [ ] exokernel
+	- programs can communicate directly with system hardware

 - [ ] Process Control Block